vpsfreecz/haveapi/README.md

 HaveAPI Server Project Templates
 ================================
 This repository contains empty project templates for APIs built using the HaveAPI server framework in Ruby.
-There are several projects, each different model backends.
+There are several projects, with different model backends and configurations.
 You can use these templates when you want to start a new project.

 See `README.md` in project directories to learn more about them.